tvangundy/workspace/README.md

 # Workspace

 A collection of practical implementations, automation solutions, and infrastructure projects.
-This workspace provides both **runbooks** (step-by-step guides to build your own) and **working examples** (reference implementations you can compare against) for infrastructure deployments.
+This workspace provides **runbooks** (step-by-step guides to build your own deployments) for infrastructure deployments.

 ## What You'll Find Here

 - **Runbooks**: Step-by-step guides that walk you through building complete deployments from the ground up
-- **Working Examples**: Production-ready implementations that serve as reference code and are used for regression testing
-- Real-world implementation examples
+- Real-world implementation patterns
 - Infrastructure automation solutions
 - Security and networking configurations
 - Reference architectures and patterns